rudecs/openvcloud/docs/Monitoring/cloudunits.md

 This will be done in the directory `/opt/jumpscale7/var/log/cloudunits`

-In order to access these records go through followig steps:
+In order to access these records go through following steps:

 - Get to your admin environment with your SSH keys loaded, can be skipped is already on it: